pauldijou/redux-act/README.md

 - `__id__`: a generated id.
 Used by the reducers.
 Don't touch it.
 - `type`: totally useless for you, but provide support for devtools.
 - `payload`: the data passed when calling the action creator.
 Will be the first argument of the function except if you specified a payload reducer when creating the action.
+- `meta`: if you have provided a **metaReducer**, it will be used to create a metadata object assigned to this key.
+Otherwise, it's `undefined`.

 ```javascript
 const addTodo = createAction('Add todo');